lilybeevee/StyleMaskHelper/README.md

 All masks can be given an image for their shape instead of just a rectangle using the "Custom" fade mode by placing an image inside the `Gameplay/fademasks` graphics folder, and setting the "Custom Fade" option to the image's path (relative to the `fademasks` folder).

 The image should only consist of transparency and white, where the white is where your mask will render.
-[Check the default masks that come with the mod for examples.](Graphics/Atlases/Gameplay/fademasks/)
+The image will be stretched to fit your mask, so make sure you have the sizes right!

+The mod comes with a few [default fade masks](Graphics/Atlases/Gameplay/fademasks/) you can use, so check those for examples.

 ## Screenshots